gabriel-enrique/simulation-and-modeling/Gas Station Prices/README.md

 | Truck      | CN 51       | 70%          |
 | Truck      | CN 53       | 10%          |

-The ranges of liters purchased also depends on the vehicle type.
+The ranges of litres purchased also depends on the vehicle type.
 Here we use a uniform distribution.
-We did a research on the fuel tank capacity of each vehicle type to determine the maximum liters purhcased cap.
+We did research on the fuel tank capacity of each vehicle type to determine the maximum litres purchased cap.

 | Vehicle    | Minimum Liters | Maximum Liters |
 |------------|----------------|----------------|